LaraibSaleem/PIAIC_Assignments/README.md

 # PIAIC_Assignments
-This Repo is made for uploading assignments of PIAIC.
+This repo is made for uploading assignments of PIAIC.